everx-labs/sdk-samples/nfc_card/ton-nfc-client-react-native/TonNfcCardReactNativeTest/README.md

 * cocoapods
 * Xcode

-The detailed inforation about enviroment setup you may find [here](https://reactnative.dev/docs/environment-setup)
+The detailed information about enviroment setup you may find [here](https://reactnative.dev/docs/environment-setup)

 ## Quick start